-I look forward to getting to know you and having your child or teen join our friendly community while learning how to attain, maintain, and sustain real friendships and more successfully navigate social situations.
+I look forward to getting to know you and having your child join our friendly community while learning how to attain, maintain, and sustain real friendships and more successfully navigate social situations.
 Can you answer “yes” to any of these questions?

-These award-winning social skills groups provide coaching for children ages 5-14 on how to improve their social skills.
+These award-winning social skills groups provide coaching for children in Grades K-5 on how to improve their social skills.
 I find great value in providing opportunities for kids to practice the social pragmatics they have learned and apply those skills in a welcoming, fun, and deliberately unstructured social environment that replicates recess and includes the extra layers of facilitation and support to increase your child’s social abilities and conflict resolution skills.
 Recess, lunch, and other unstructured times of the day are the hardest for many to navigate.
 These social groups are the real-time practice and application place for learning these important skills with a social safety net in place.